rabay/delivery-api-rabay/diagramas/sequencia.md

     participant ClienteS as ClienteService
     participant RestS as RestauranteService
     participant ProdS as ProdutoService
+    participant PaymentGW as Payment Gateway
+    participant NotifS as NotificationService
+    participant EmailS as Email Service
+    participant SMSS as SMS Service
     participant PedR as PedidoRepository
     participant DB as H2 Database